 Im going to double back on that question I asked and the answer I received.
 Remember that one?
 A healthcare consumer stated she feels like she is just next in line at the BMV when she goes for a primary care visit.
 Take a look at this little video where I will plainly and bluntly walk through the downstream effects of a BMV style primary care visit.
 No single person is to blame in the video.
 Instead the blame is shared equally by all parts.
 But if I had to choose one place to put all the blame…I am going to blame the physical therapist all day long.

-Want to talk to NRG Physio?
-We want to talk to you to.
-Click HERE to get a call today!
+Want to work to NRG Physio?
+We want to work with you too.
+Click HERE to book an appointment!

 Check us out on facebook HERE!